thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 2. The trusted server authenticates the user and requests a token from ThoughtSpot on the user's behalf.
 3. ThoughtSpot verifies the authenticator server's request and returns a user token.
-4. The authenticator returns the user token to the client which it uses to complete the user request.
+4. The authenticator returns the user token to the client, which it uses to complete the user request.
-5. The client forwards the request together with the user token to ThoughtSpot.
+5. The client forwards the request and the user token to ThoughtSpot.
 6. ThoughtSpot validates the token and returns information commensurate with that authenticated user's authorization.

 ## Enable trusted authentication and get a token